Ingress¶

 Single Service Ingress: You can expose a single service by specifying default backend with no rules.
 For example:

-Simple fanout : A fanout configuration routes traffic from a single IP address to more than one Service, based on the HTTP URI being requested.
+Simple Fanout: A fanout configuration routes traffic from a single IP address to more than one Service, based on the HTTP URI being requested.

-Simple Fanout¶apiVersion: networking.k8s.io/v1beta1 kind: Ingress metadata: name: simple-fanout-example annotations: nginx.ingress.kubernetes.io/rewrite-target: / spec: rules: - host: foo.bar.com http: paths: - path: /foo backend: serviceName: service1 servicePort: 4200 - path: /bar backend: serviceName: service2 servicePort: 8080
+apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: ingress-fanout namespace: default annotations: # IP address of a BIG-IP pool member virtual-server.f5.com/ip: "101.10.10.20" # Load balancing algorithm virtual-server.f5.com/balance: "round-robin" spec: rules: - host: mysite.example.com http: paths: - path: /foo pathType: Prefix backend: service: name: service1 port: number: 4200 - path: /bar pathType: Prefix backend: service: name: service2 port: number: 8080

-Name based virtual hosting: Name-based virtual hosts support routing HTTP traffic to multiple host names at the same IP address.
+Name Based Virtual Hosting: Name-based virtual hosts support routing HTTP traffic to multiple host names at the same IP address.

 TLS: You can secure an Ingress by specifying a Secret that contains a TLS private key and certificate.
 Currently the Ingress only supports a single TLS port, 443, and assumes TLS termination.